-- We read classic literature, too.
+- Classic literature is read in our homeschool, too.
 (Insert memorization sentences and songs.)

 - We read our Bibles, too,

-It can leave me feeling stumped because, frankly, there are many excellent qualities to the Principle Approach®… how to best narrow it down?
-Especially so that I don’t overwhelm someone with information (I’ve unintentionally done that).
+It can feel frustrating.
+Because, frankly, there are many excellent qualities to the Principle Approach®.
+But how to best narrow it down?
+Especially so that I don’t overwhelm someone with information.
+In short, I’ve unintentionally done that.
 It always seems to happen once it comes down to explaining the difference between Hebraic and Greek learning.

 Can you relate?

-So, here are differences to consider when looking into a classical education, if I could share about them with you over a cup of coffee.
+So, if I could share about them with you over a cup of coffee, here are the differences between the two.
 If you’re already familiar with the differences, maybe you’ll find this post valuable to share with friends.

-Firstly, please note: This is not to say that Christians who teach or participate with a group using the common Classical Greek model embrace or agree with the Greek Mindset when it comes to the Views of Man.
-Please understand, however, that the Views of History and Views of Education tend to naturally be a part of most Classical Education programs, curricula, and groups as they do not keep the Scriptures and Hebraic thought at the heart of education… the heart of every subject.
+Firstly, this is not to say that Christians who teach a classical Greek model embrace or agree with that mindset.
+However, please understand that the Views of History and Views of Education tend to differ among Greek and Hebraic thought.
+All in all many classical education programs, curricula, and groups don’t keep the Scriptures at the heart of education.
+That is to say, at the heart of every subject.